SolsticeMoon/Snowblind_prompt/README.md

 # Spectre Steganography System

-**Spectre** is a zero-width character steganography system that embeds hidden messages into `.docx` files using ChatGPT-4o.
+**Spectre** is a zero-width character steganography system that embeds hidden messages into `.docx` files using ChatGPT-4o or o3.
 It automates the generation of cover text, message encoding, and decoding—all using prompt engineering, not code.

 **Why the name "Spectre"?** ChatGPT suggested it after hearing the concept.